 Step 2: Make a big, fluffy meringue

 Double check to make sure your egg whites are at room temperature (yes, it’s important!), then, place them in a very clean bowl of a stand mixer.
+We love the KitchenAid brand.
 Using the whisk attachment, whisk the ingredients on medium-low speed until the whites look frothy.
 Slowly add superfine sugar and continue to whisk until dissolved.
 This will take about 1-2 minutes.

 Next, gradually add the remaining confectioners’ sugar and increase the speed to high for 2-3 minutes.
 Here’s where the meringue magic kicks in; you’ll know it’s ready when the mix glossy and stiff peaks form.
 Check out our explainer guide for perfectly stiff-peaked meringue.

 Test Kitchen Tip: To make decorative colored cookies, add gel food coloring (not the liquid kind) to the whipped meringue until you reach the desired effect.
 I’m a big fan of pastels, but bright reds and greens add a festive touch for the holidays.